pippinbarr/cart253/topics/loops/while-loops-in-practice.md

 You can choose a random position for the shape, but you can't *guarantee* that the position isn't *inside the danger zone*.

+## `while` to the rescue!

-What you need to do is to *keep trying to position the shape randomly* until you find a space that *isn't in the danger zone*.
+What you can do instead is to *keep trying to position the shape randomly* until you find a space that *isn't in the danger zone*.

 And that kind of description of a task is what a `while`-loop was born for...